¡OBTENGA UNA DESGRAVACIÓN FISCAL AHORA!

 When You’d Use Form 1065 for 2017 (Late or Amended Filing)

-You may need to file a late 2017 Form 1065 if you’ve received IRS notices demanding the return, discovered an unfiled partnership return during reviews, or must establish a filing history for compliance.
+A partnership may need to file a late IRS Form 1065 (2017) if it has received IRS notices demanding the return, discovered an unfiled partnership return during an internal review, or needs to establish a filing history for business taxes and compliance.

 Amended returns are used to correct errors in partner allocations, income, or deductions.
-While partnerships don’t claim refunds, corrections ensure accurate partner reporting.
-The three-year statute of limitations generally applies.
+While partnerships do not claim refundable credits, corrections ensure accurate taxpayer reporting.
+The three-year statute of limitations generally applies to tax years ending in 2017 or earlier.

 Key Rules Specific to 2017

-• Final year before BBA audit rules: 2017 returns followed pre-BBA audit rules, with adjustments handled at the partner level.
+• Final year before BBA audit rules: 2017 returns followed pre-BBA audit procedures, with adjustments handled at the partner level.

-• Late filing penalty: $200 per partner per month, up to 12 months.
+• Late filing penalty: The penalty was $200 per partner per month, up to 12 months, under the tax law in effect before the Jobs Act.

-• E-filing requirement: Partnerships with 100+ partners had to file electronically unless granted a waiver.
+• E-filing requirement: Partnerships with 100 or more partners were required to file electronically, unless they were granted a waiver.

 Step-by-Step (High Level)

-• Gather records and transcripts: Collect books, bank statements, and IRS transcripts (Form 4506-T).
+1. Gather records and transcripts: Collect bank account statements, cash receipts, payroll records, and IRS transcripts using Form 4506-T.

-• File return and distribute: Submit electronically (if eligible) or by mail and provide K-1s to partners.
+5. File and distribute: Submit the return electronically or by mail and distribute K-1s to all partners before the required date.

-• Maintain records: Keep all forms, schedules, and proof of filing for at least three years.
+6. Maintain records: Keep copies of all forms, schedules, and proof of filing for at least five years to ensure compliance with IRS audit requirements.

 Common Mistakes and How to Avoid Them

-• Mixing activity types: Keep business, rental, and investment income separate.
+• Mixing activity types: Report business, rental, and investment income separately to ensure consistent and accurate reporting.

 What Happens After You File

-The IRS usually processes returns within 8–12 weeks, though late or amended filings may take longer.
-E-filed submissions receive acknowledgment within 48 hours; paper filings can be tracked through IRS transcripts.
+The IRS generally processes returns within 8 to 12 weeks.
+Electronically filed submissions receive acknowledgment within 48 hours, while paper filings can be tracked using IRS account transcripts.

-Can I still get transcripts for my 2017 partnership return?
+Can I still get transcripts for my 2017 tax return?

 https://www.cdn.gettaxreliefnow.com/Business%20Income%20Tax%20Forms/1065/U.S.%20Return%20of%20Partnership%20Income%201065%20-%202017.pdf